SEATTLE PILOTS

 It is said that first impressions are usually correct.
 They surely were in the case of this franchise.
-Its first impression, created in Seattle in 1969, was that of a cash-strapped franchise having trouble competing on the Major League level.
-Little has changed in the thirty-six years since the team moved to Milwaukee.
+Its first impression, created in Seattle in 1969, was that of a cash-strapped franchise having trouble competing on the major league level.
+Little has changed in the 41 years since the team moved to Milwaukee.

 Seattle was awarded one of the four expansion franchises given out by baseball for its centennial celebration in 1969.
 Former college and minor league players Dewey and Max Soriano were the recipients, backed by the money of William Daley, a former owner of the Cleveland Indians, who had once considered moving the Indians to the northwest.